 For Erasmus students with a chronic illness or disability with a GdB 20 or higher, there is also the possibility to apply for a Social Top-Up of 250 euros per month.
 Students with a GdB 20 or higher can also apply for a long term grant, which covers the additional costs of up to 15,000 euros incurred abroad.
 Further information on this can be found on the DAAD website.
 If you have a GdB of 50 or more, you also have the option of having preparatory trips subsidized - the DAAD lists detailed information on this.
 Please contact the International Office as soon as possible.

 Since the academic year 2022/23, the Social Top Up of 250 euros per month is also available for students whose parents or caregivers do not have a degree from a university or university of applied sciences and for employed students with monthly earnings of between 450 euros and 850 euros per month.

 The list of criteria and the required evidence can be found under "Notes on Social Top Ups" on the Downloads page.

 From the academic year 2022/23, green travel can be funded through Erasmus+.
 If you use sustainable transport for your mobility, you can receive a one-time travel grant of 50 EUR.
 "Green travel" is defined as travel that uses low-emission means of transport such as bus, train or carpooling for the main part of the trip.

 In addition, up to four more days can be funded at the regular daily rate if your travel time is extended due to sustainable travel.
 If your outbound or return journey is extended by more than 8 hours, you can be funded for one additional day each.
 If your outbound or return journey is extended by more than 24 hours, you can be funded for an additional two days at a time.

-The additional funds for green travel can be applied for via the Declaration of Honour in the Download Centre.
+The additional funds for green travel can be applied for via the Declaration of Honour on the Downloads page.